arpowers/notes/permanent/developing-perspective.md

 - People want to skip the steps that develop perspective.
 These steps often include working for someone else, doing things you don't want to do, doing things that "don't scale", etc.
+- If you can't see your users in their struggle and circumstances, then it is unlikely you will be able to accurately serve them with a great product

+## Misleading Signals

+- If you can't see users in their struggle, then you will likely take information from confused sources
+  - press and media discussing trends based on what will create readers instead of natural market dynamics
+  - competitors with confused products and poor insights
+  - funding and money raised from investors

 [[quotes-bezos-perspective]]